tenwiseman/icinga2-remote-command-caller/README.md

  	}

-  These are some examples of postexit scripts, they are executed remote side so are written in the same environment language.
+  These are some examples of postexit scripts, they are executed remote side so they should be written in the same environment language.

   Powershell:

  	# change 'unknown' status to 'warning' status
-  	;if ($lastexitcode -eq 3) {exit 1} else {exit $lastexitcode}"
+  ";if ($lastexitcode -eq 3) {exit 1} else {exit $lastexitcode}"

   CMD:

  	# change 'unknown' status to 'warning' status
- 	& IF ERRORLEVEL 3 EXIT /B 1 ELSE EXIT /B !ERRORLEVEL
+ 	"& IF ERRORLEVEL 3 EXIT /B 1 ELSE EXIT /B !ERRORLEVEL"